Nimo

 Percentage yield = (actual ÷ theoretical) × 100%; values over 100% indicate error or impurity.

-List possible practical losses (filtration, transfer, evaporation) to explain low yields.
+List practical loss factors such as filtration or transfer to explain low yields.

-Check calculations and measurements when percentage yield appears unreasonable.
+Verify calculations and measurements when percentage yield seems unreasonable.

-Report percentage yield with appropriate significant figures based on measurement precision.
+Report percentage yield using appropriate significant figures based on data precision.

 Built with v0